havron/hogsmeade/content/bio.md

 Here is a brief biography suitable for use in brochures, advertisements, media, etc. The image on this page should be of sufficient resolution for small printing.
-Contact me via [keybase {{<fa key>}}](https://keybase.io/samh) or [email {{<fa envelope>}}](/email/) for a **.pdf** of my CV.
+Contact me via [keybase {{<fa key>}}](https://keybase.io/samh) or [e-mail {{<fa envelope>}}](/email/) for a **.pdf** of my CV/resume.

-**Sam Havron is a PhD student in Computer Science at Cornell University; he is in residence at Cornell Tech in New York City.
+**Sam Havron is a PhD student in computer science at Cornell University; he is in residence at Cornell Tech in New York City.
-He received his BS in Computer Science from UVA.
+He received his SB in computer science from UVA.
-Sam's interests include research and production aspects of computer security for mitigating intimate partner violence, adversarial machine learning and data privacy, applied cryptography, and password authentication systems.
+Sam's interests include research and production aspects of computer security & privacy for mitigating intimate partner violence, adversarial machine learning, applied cryptography, and password authentication systems.
-When not staring at metal rectangles full of little lights, Sam can usually be spotted reading books, or biking.**
+When not staring at metal rectangles full of little lights, Sam can often be spotted reading books, or biking.**

 _Thanks to [Jonathan McCune](https://users.ece.cmu.edu/~jmmccune/bio.html) for
 inspiring this biography template_.